dylanafterall/cpu_3d_renderer/README.md

 # 3D Graphics Renderer in C

 <p>A 3D renderer built in C language, for self-study of graphics programming.<br>
-This project was coded for readability, not optimization or commercial application.</p>
+This project is for educational purposes, not commercial application.<br>
+Code was written for readability, not optimization.</p>

 <p>This project contains code from Gustavo Pezzi's "3D Computer Graphics
 Programming", a fantastic and highly recommended course, found here: